Gigantosaurus (TV series): Broadcast

 On May 4, 2017, the series was picked up by France Télévisions and Super RTL.
 At that time, except for India and Taiwan, Disney Junior had agreed to carry the show starting in 2019.
 RAI (Italy), Canadian Broadcasting Corporation and Netflix procured the show by November 14, 2018.
 The show was premiered on the Disney Channel and DisneyNow in the United States as part of Disney Junior on January 18, 2019.
 The show premiered on Disney Junior in Canada on January 19, on Disney Junior in the United Kingdom and Ireland on April 29, on Trans TV in Indonesia, and for French Canada, the show premiered on Ici Radio-Canada Télé on September 19, 2020.
-It also airs on Tiny Pop in the UK.
+It also aired on Tiny Pop in the UK.

 Merchandise

 Home media

 In 2020, NCircle Entertainment signed a deal with Cyber Group Studios to secure the North American DVD rights to Gigantosaurus.

 A single-disc DVD titled "The Biggest, Fiercest, Dinosaur of All!" was released on January 6, 2020, and contained 8 episodes.
 Another single-disc DVD titled "Dino Tales" was released on April 21, 2020, and contains 8 more episodes.
 A Volume set on the first season was released on September 1, 2020, and has the first 26 episodes of the first series.
 A second volume set was released on June 4, 2021, and contains the rest of Series 1.

 The first Series 2 DVD - "We're in This Together" was released on November 15, 2022, once again with eight episodes, followed up with "Adventures of Team Dino!" on January 24, 2023, with eight more episodes, and "Dino Discovery" on May 23, 2023, once again having eight episodes.